Author: Vanessa Ngan, Staff Writer, 2003.

 Clofazimine is a drug used to treat leprosy.
 It can slow down the growth and weakly kill Mycobacterium leprae, the bacteria that cause leprosy.
 It is used in combination with rifampicin and dapsone for the treatment of the many forms of leprosy.
 In particular, it is used to treat erythema nodosum leprosum, the red lumps and thickened patches often seen in lepromatous leprosy.

-For the treatment of leprosy, clofazimine should always been given in combination with other specific antibiotics.
+For the treatment of leprosy, clofazimine should always be given in combination with other specific antibiotics.
 Multidrug therapy is necessary to prevent the development of drug resistance.

 To ensure maximum absorption clofazimine should be taken with food or with milk.